dimaMachina/graphql-eslint/README.md

 }
 ```

+#### Setup ESLint override for code files that define GraphQL schema or operations.

-If you are using code files to store your GraphQL schema or your GraphQL operations, you can extend the behaviour of ESLint and extract those, by adding **an additional `override`** that does that extraction processes:
+If you are defining GraphQL schema or GraphQL operations in code files, you'll want to define an additional override to extend the functionality of this plugin to the GraphQL schema and operations in those files.

 ```json
 {